-The demand for higher education will increase as individuals seek to improve their circumstances in an ever-changing world.

-- Economic projections suggest that a.
-DeSoto, Hardee, and Highlands counties will trail the state's economic growth. - State colleges serve as major b. facilitators of baccalaureate attainment.
-Research conducted by the National Student Clearinghouse revealed that students transferring to a four-year institution with a two-year degree or certificate were more likely to earn baccalaureate degrees than students without such academic credentials. - The demand for job retraining, C. industry certification, upgrading employability skills, and lifelong learning will increase in the highly competitive global economy. - Education and training beyond high school will increase in importance for individuals seeking d. high-demand, fast-growing, and new jobs in our economy.
-Demand for employment will increase in careers related to science, health care, public safety, advanced manufacturing, information technology, business, and emerging industries. - Time limitations and family/work obligations will influence students to enroll in distance learning e. classes and/or classes at sites closest to their homes and workplaces. - Job growth and development will require qualified applicants to display critical thinking and "soft f. skill" competencies. - Nationally and statewide, fewer high school graduates are financially and academically prepared for postsecondary education.
-Colleges must develop effective support programs to address this growing population. - programs (e.g., credit for work/life experience).
+- The demand for higher education will increase as individuals seek to improve their circumstances in an ever-changing world. - a.
+Economic projections suggest that DeSoto, Hardee, and Highlands counties will trail the state's economic growth. - b.
+State colleges serve as major facilitators of baccalaureate attainment.
+Research conducted by the National Student Clearinghouse revealed that students transferring to a four-year institution with a two-year degree or certificate were more likely to earn baccalaureate degrees than students without such academic credentials. - c.
+The demand for job retraining, industry certification, upgrading employability skills, and lifelong learning will increase in the highly competitive global economy. - d.
+Education and training beyond high school will increase in importance for individuals seeking high-demand, fast-growing, and new jobs in our economy.
+Demand for employment will increase in careers related to science, health care, public safety, advanced manufacturing, information technology, business, and emerging industries. - e.
+Time limitations and family/work obligations will influence students to enroll in distance learning classes and/or classes at sites closest to their homes and workplaces. - f.
+Job growth and development will require qualified applicants to display critical thinking, communication, problem solving, and other "soft skill" competencies. - g.
+Nationally and statewide, fewer high school graduates are financially and academically prepared for postsecondary education.
+Colleges must develop effective support programs to address this growing population.